 CVE-2026-59691: Out-of-bounds Write in Red Hat Red Hat Enterprise Linux 10

-CVE-2026-59691 is a heap buffer overflow vulnerability in the GStreamer rfbsrc plugin on Red Hat Enterprise Linux 10.
-It occurs when connecting to a malicious RFB/VNC server that advertises a 16bpp framebuffer and sends Hextile-encoded updates.
-The vulnerability arises because the Hextile background fill path writes 32-bit pixel values into a buffer allocated for 16-bit pixels, causing an out-of-bounds heap write.
-This can lead to denial of service via process crash and potential memory corruption.
+A heap buffer overflow vulnerability was found in GStreamer's rfbsrc plugin.
+When a client connects to a malicious RFB/VNC server that advertises a 16bpp framebuffer and sends Hextile-encoded updates, the Hextile background fill path writes 32-bit pixel values into a buffer allocated for 16-bit pixels.
+This type mismatch causes an out-of-bounds heap write that can lead to denial of service (process crash) and potential memory corruption.

 AI Analysis